Thomas J. McIntyre: 1954 Campaign for Congress

-United States Senator 1962 to 1979
+United States Senator (1962-1979)

 Following the death of Senator Styles Bridges in November 1961, McIntyre ran unopposed for the Democratic nomination to fill Bridges's unexpired term in the United States Senate.
 His chances for victory were enhanced by a bitter four-way primary in the Republican Party between Maurice J. Murphy, Jr., who had been appointed by Governor Wesley Powell to Bridges's seat; the Senator's widow, Doloris Bridges; and the state's two U.S. Representatives, Perkins Bass and Chester Merrow.
 Bass ultimately won the nomination, and faced McIntyre in the general election.
 During the campaign, McIntyre ran on a platform supporting President John F. Kennedy's proposal for federal aid to education and for medical care to the elderly under Social Security.
 In the special election on November 6, 1962, he defeated Bass by 10,413 votes.
 He was the first Democratic Senator elected from New Hampshire since Fred H. Brown in 1932, and only the second Democrat to be popularly elected to the Senate from New Hampshire.